Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/02-using-gmio/perf_profile_aie_gmio.md

 	}
 ```

 Next, examine the host code `sw/host.cpp`.
 The concepts introduced in [AIE GMIO Programming Model](./single_aie_gmio.md) apply here.
-This section explains new concepts and how performance profiling is done.
+This section introduces new concepts and explains performance profiling.
 Some constants defined in the code are as follows:

 ```cpp
 const int NUM=4;